forsyde/forsyde-shallow/pages/setup.md

 version of the Haskell compiler, the dependent packages, and sets everything up in a sandboxed environment.

+To be sure you have the right Stack version, install it as recommended on their [web page](https://docs.haskellstack.org/en/stable/README/#how-to-install), i.e. via `wget` or `curl`.
+After it is properly installed, type in:

     stack update
     stack upgrade
     stack install forsyde-shallow